 Highly sought-after chanterelle mushrooms range in color from yellow to red to black.
 They are vase-shaped and have ridges, not gills, on the underside of the cap.

-Because they form a mycorrhizal relationship with the roots of trees, they are found in hardwood forests.
+Because they form a mycorrhizal relationship with the roots of trees, they are found in hardwood forests, especially around oaks.
 They prefer moist, organic soil and shade.
 The best time to find them is in September and October.

 The smooth, orange chanterelle has an apricot scent and fruity flavor with slight notes of pepper.